 Everybody in the world experiences unhappiness occasionally, some more often than others.
 During these unhappy times, it's important to realize that there are always reasons to be happy.
 No matter what's happened to you, there are things to be happy about.

 The goal of this post is to help you realize that there are always positive things that you can focus on, no matter what your situation.
 While this won't magically make you the happiest person in the world, it could help you keep maintain a positive mental attitude when times are tough.

-I went through studies, examples and asked our readers for the biggest reasons to be happy.
-In this article, I’ll go through the 10 reasons to be happy that stood out the most.
+I asked our readers for the biggest things to be happy about.
+In this article, I'll go through the 10 reasons to be happy that stood out the most.